MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/updates/office-feature-updates-task-faq.md

 **A1:** The Office Feature Updates task runs every four hours.
 It may run for users in SAEC.
 However, it doesn't download any feature updates for these users.

-**Q2: What are the pros and cons of disabling this task permanently?
-Is this recommended?**
+**Q2: Can I disable this task?**

 **A2:** For Microsoft 365 customers, we recommend that they do not disable the Office Feature Updates task.
-This task makes sure that their Office features download the latest updates when the updates are available.
-In the future, more features will be updated through this task.
+This task makes sure that their service-delivered Office features download the latest updates when the updates are available.
+However, these services are still updated through the standard update mechanisms.

 **Q3: Is this task dependent on the Office Automatic Updates 2.0 task (or vice versa) for Office feature updates?**

 **A3:** No.

-**Q4: Does the update polling occur on a metered network connection?
-If yes, is there a way to turn this off?**
+**Q4: Does the update polling occur on a metered network connection?**

 **A4:** On low-cost networks, we don't run any update polling.

-> [!NOTE]
-> This task doesn't apply to Office LTSC 2021, Office 2019 or Office 2016 (perpetual products).
+**Q5: How does this feature affect battery life?**

+**A5:** The Office Feature Updates task does not run when a laptop is reliant on battery power.
+These updates only occur when the computer connected to a power source.

+**Q6: How do connection settings affect the update task?**

+**A6:** Any applications and other settings, like firewalls, that blocks connection to the supporting CDN will also block the delivery feature updates to user's machine.
+The URLs and IP addresses that needs to be reachable are documented with other Microsoft domains and URLs in the article [Microsoft 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges).
+Lines 46 and 47 are the relevant items for this feature.

+**Q7: When do updates for service-delivered features happen?**

+**A7:** Updates to service-delivered features can happen at any time.
+However, these updates are silent and do not require any user intervention.
+They do not require Office to restart.